An Odyssey through the History of KISS' Music From The Elder

 Bitterness From The Elder

-The merits of the actual music consistently sparks debates among Kiss fans with the negative contingent overwhelming The Elder appeasers.
-No serious arguments exist that the album soothed any frictions within the band or helped direct Kiss on a better career path.
+The merits of the actual music consistently spark debates among KISS fans with the negative contingent overwhelming The Elder appeasers.
+No serious arguments exist that the album soothed any frictions within the band or helped direct KISS on a better career path.

 The tale is well documented.
-Kiss was reeling due to overexposure and was struggling to find a place within the New Wave and cutting edge heavy metal 1980's music scene.
-Destroyer -- a very loose concept album -- was the band's biggest hit, and a decision was made to release a new concept album.
+KISS was reeling due to overexposure and was struggling to find a place within the New Wave and cutting edge heavy metal 1980's music scene.
+Destroyer -- a very loose concept album -- was the band's biggest hit, and a decision emerged to release a new concept album.
 And why not?
 Several concept albums such as Tommy and The Wall did exceptionally well.
-The Elder was intended to ride the concept album craze and rebrand Kiss as a serious band.
-Long elusive critical praise was to be found beyond The Elder's door.
+The Elder sought to ride the concept album craze and rebrand KISS as a serious band.
+Long elusive critical praise was to rest beyond The Elder's door.

-Things did not exactly work out as planned in the mythical, musical land conceived for the world of the album's tale.
-The end result was a reviled LP known for being a "Kiss album without any Kiss music".
+Things did not work out as planned in the mythical, musical land conceived for the world of the album's tale.
+The result was a reviled LP known for being a "KISS album without any KISS music."

-Kiss' Music from the Elder has been deemed - for years and years - the worst studio album ever produced by the band.
-Original members Ace Frehley and Paul Stanley are among the album's biggest critics.
-Stanley famously quipped "Elder would be a great Genesis album, but an awful Kiss one" or something to that effect.
+KISS' Music from the Elder has been deemed - for years and years - the worst studio album ever produced by the band.
+Original members Ace Frehley and Paul Stanley are among the album's most prominent critics.
+Stanley famously quipped "Elder would be a great Genesis album, but an awful KISS one" or something to that effect.

 Music from The Elder, in truth, is not all that bad.
-A portion of Kiss fans find it too radical of a departure from the hard rock, pre-Dynasty days of the band and a continuation of disappointing material starting with the four solo albums and continued by the very unappealing 1980 album Unmasked.
+A portion of KISS fans finds it too radical of a departure from the hard rock, pre-Dynasty days of the band, and a continuation of disappointing material starting with the four solo albums and continued by the very unappealing 1980 album Unmasked.